SignalK/course-provider-plugin/README.md

 ---

-Additionally it will raise notifications when the value of `nextPoint.distance` falls below the value of `nextPoint.arrivalCircle` via the Signal K path __`notifications.navigation.arrivalCircleEntered`__.
+Additionally it will raise notifications when the value of `distance` falls below the value of `navigation.course.nextPoint.arrivalCircle` via the Signal K path __`notifications.navigation.arrivalCircleEntered`__.